zmn-hamid/Godot-WDebugger/README.md

 This also makes the usage of the debugging functions way easier, making this plugin a really good choice.

+## Installation

+This plugin will be available in the asset store, but to install it manually you can download project and copy the [addons folder](addons) folder to your project.

 ## How To Test

 Just enable the plugin in the settings and run your game.
 If you're happy with the plugin, you can continue to the next secion: